rasyidrafi/zen-tidy-popup/README.md

-# zen-tidy-popup
+# Zen Tidy Popup
-Zen Tidy Popup
+Modifies zen's popup panels, divider lines erased and traded with empty spacer, and generally makes the button more compact.